YashMarmat/Mini-Discord/readme.md

 ### Templates

-* Now, let move to the templates part, at the root level of our project create a directory called templates (you can see the structure of this repository to get an idea about the directories order) inside templates folder create five html files namely `base.html`, `navbar.html`, `homepage.html`, `index.html` and `room.html`
+* Now, lets move to the templates part, at the root level of our project inside your templates directory create five html files namely `base.html`, `navbar.html`, `homepage.html`, `index.html` and `room.html`

 * base.html